Omnicpie/FinalYearProject/README.md

 1. Open Command Line and navigate to API (cd API/)
 2. call npm init
-3. call npm start
+3. call node server
-4. webserver should be active on http://localhost:3000/
+4. webserver should be active on http://localhost:8080/

 ### Website